deis/deis/client/README.rst

 Deploy anything
 ---------------

-Leverage Heroku Buildpacks to deploy a wide range of languages and frameworks with a simple "git push" or create custom Docker images to deploy pre-built apps, databases and other services.
+Deploy a wide range of languages and frameworks with a simple git push using Heroku Buildpacks or Dockerfiles.
+Use custom Chef layers to deploy databases, middleware and other add-on services.

 Control everything
 ------------------

+Choose your hosting provider configuration.
+Define a formation with your own proxy and runtime layers.
+Retain full root access to every node.
-Choose your hosting providers.
-Define your application formations.
-Scale nodes and containers independently.
-Control your routing layer.
-Manage the entire platform with a private Deis controller.
+Manage your platform with a private Deis controller.

 Scale effortlessly
 ------------------

-Scale nodes, containers and proxies with a single command.
-Node provisioning is transparent, container formations are rebalanced automatically and proxies are updated to re-route traffic without downtime.
+Scale nodes and containers with a single command.
+Node provisioning, container balancing and proxy reconfiguration are completely automated.

 100% Open Source
 ----------------

 Free, transparent and easily customized.
 Join the open-source PaaS and DevOps community by using Deis and complimentary projects like Docker, Chef and Heroku Buildpacks.

 Getting Started
 ---------------